What is Feierabend?

 Feierabend is a German concept for the end of the workday and the beginning of personal leisure time, emphasizing a clear separation between work and private life.

-Feierabend (pronounced [ˈfaɪ̯ɐˌʔaːbənt]) is a German word that literally translates to “celebration evening” or “quitting time.”
+Feierabend (pronounced [ˈfaɪ̯ɐˌʔaːbənt]) is a German word that literally translates to “celebration evening” or “quitting time”.
+Though Feier means ‘celebration’ in modern German, in this context, it refers to the ritualized rest and the ‘sanctity’ of your free time.
 However, its cultural meaning extends far beyond simply the end of the workday.
 It represents a cherished and distinct separation between professional and private life.

 At its core, Feierabend is the moment when work officially ends for the day.
 Once Feierabend begins, one is expected to disengage completely from work-related tasks, thoughts, and communications.
 This isn’t just a suggestion; it’s a deeply ingrained cultural concept that promotes a healthy work-life balance.